glam-lab/degender-the-web/DEVELOPMENT.md

   1. Update the version number in `manifest.json` and commit the change to master.
      Use [semantic versioning](http://semver.org/) to determine how to increment the version number.
   1. Run ```make package``` to build a new zip file named ```dgtw-VERSION.zip```.
   1. Go to [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard) and edit the existing app.
 Upload the new zip file and then publish the changes.
 (The button is at the very bottom.)
+     * Because this Chrome extension uses content scripts, it is subject to human review.
+Thus publication may be "pending review" for several days.
   1. Tag the new release in [GitHub](https://github.com/glam-lab/degender-the-web/releases) and include release notes.